fetox74/wormboard-backend/README.md

 ## Datagrinding

-This script is nowhere finished by now and can only be used manually by putting in a number of dates in the DATES list and then run in Python 2.7
+This script StatsUpdater.py in scripts/python is nowhere near finished by now and can only be used manually by putting in a number of dates in the DATES list and then run in Python 2.7

 ## Development environment